 Build Your Budget

 Making a budget — and sticking to it — is the first step to being a smart money manager.
-But only 1 in 3 Americans has a dedicated monthly budget for spending.
+But only 3 out of 4 Americans have a dedicated monthly budget for spending.

 Gather up your credit card and bank statements (at least several months’ worth so you can get an accurate picture).
 Then divide your expenses into two categories: Needs and Wants.
 Finally, subtract your expenses from your total take-home pay.